 Image above: A selection of brushes and a mirror framed collage by my friend Martin Sharp.
 To the left is a dentist’s cabinet, the many small drawers most useful to keep tubes of paint, cutting tools and artist’s materials.

 Image above: The headboard is made from a pair of Japanese reeded Summer Doors fixed to the wall, from Edo Arts.
-The pineapple lamps were hand carved in Bali from a design I provided, the shades covered in my Plantation fabric.
+The pineapple lamps were hand carved in Bali from a design I provided.
 Bed is covered in ‘ Bamboo ‘, screen printed from a lino cut design.

 Image above: Another pair of Summer Doors flank a length of my ‘ Rattan ‘ fabric, the mirror is set in a port-hole like timber foundry pattern, one of a collection I made for Capella Lodge, Lord Howe Island, partially stripped kauri pine chest of drawers with marble washstand top.